An explicit version of Chen's theorem and the linear sieve: An explicit version of the linear sieve

 \section{An explicit version of the linear sieve}

-In this section, we prove the following result, which is an improved and more general version of Nathanson's explicit version of the linear sieve in \cite[Theorem 9.7]{Nathanson}. \begin{theorem} Let $A=\{a(n)\}_{n=1}^{\infty}$ be an arithmetic function such that
+Nathanson's proof of Chen's theorem \cite[\S 10]{Nathanson}, which we roughly follow, requires multiple applications of lower and upper bounds of the linear sieve.
+Therefore, in order to obtain the best explicit result, we prove the following theorem, which is an improved and more general version of Nathanson's linear sieve bounds in \cite[Theorem 9.7]{Nathanson}.
+Notably, our result is written in a general form, and can thus be used in other applications beyond Chen's Theorem. \begin{theorem}[The linear-sieve, explicit version] Let $A=\{a(n)\}_{n=1}^{\infty}$ be an arithmetic function such that

 Let $\mathbb{P}$ be a set of prime numbers and for $z\ge 2$, let

 Let

 For every $n\ge 1$, let $g_n(d)$ be a multiplicative function such that